raspberrypi/usbboot/secure-boot-example/README.md

 ```

 At this stage OTP has not been modified and the signed image requirement can be reverted by flashing a default, unsigned image.
-However, once the [OTP secure-boot flags](../secure-boot-recovery/README.md#locking-secure-boot-mode) are set then `SIGNED_BOOT` is permenantely enabled and cannot be overriden via the EEPROM config.
+However, once the [OTP secure-boot flags](../secure-boot-recovery/README.md#locking-secure-boot-mode) are set then `SIGNED_BOOT` is permanently enabled and cannot be overridden via the EEPROM config.

 ### Update the signature for the example OS image